Ollynov/ninjax/README.md

 ## What is a "booster"?

 ## What are the core philosophies of MPM and how is it different?

+## Inspiration

+One of the initial points of inspiration for NinjaX is simple- the world of open source code continues to get more advanced but the documentation does not.
+Usually open source projects are started and maintained by the world's smartest and most passionate developers, but usually the same passion and dedication does not extend onto the documenation.

+The second point of inspiration came from another frustration- when trying to customize certain node modules for projects in the past- this may involve trying to understand minimized code, understanding licensing, and individually copying and pasting portions of the source code into new project files.
+Node modules are meant to work in an "out of the box" way, and that's perfectly fine, but there is another important use case that NinjaX solves.